The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 At 10 subscribers per day, there’d regularly be up to 70 subscribers waiting a week to hear from me again after first opting in.

-I wasn’t taking advantage of the momentum from when new subscribers first started throwing heart eyes 😍 my way and signed up for my email list.
+I wasn’t taking advantage of that momentum from when new subscribers first started throwing heart eyes my way and signed up for my email list.

 All I can say now is “you live and you learn.” ¯\_(ツ)_/¯